 The use of influence by institutional investors to maximise overall long-term value, including the value of common economic, social and environmental assets, on which returns and client and beneficiary interests depend.

-As a signatory of the UN PRI, EQ Investors implements the following relevant Principles through its stewardship practices:
+As a signatory of the PRI, EQ Investors implements the following relevant Principles through its stewardship practices:

 - Principle 2: We will be active owners and incorporate ESG factors into our ownership policies and practices.